homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

 -  You add a field/column to any of the tables involved that does not affect the result.
 -  You change something in the Doctrine mapping files, that leads to a reordering of SQL.

-These are 4 changes that have absolutly nothing to do with the feature you are actually testing, making the test code very fragile.
+These are 4 changes that have absolutely nothing to do with the feature you are actually testing, making the test code very fragile.
 In terms of abstraction SQL generation is an implementation detail of the Doctrine ORM and you as developer are only interested in the public API, which the SQL generation is